gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    possible, it is RECOMMENDED that the peers have a policy only allowing DTLS/SCTP according to this specification.

-##  DTLS/SCTP buffers size
+##  DTLS/SCTP message sizes

-The buffer size extension enables secure negation of DTLS/SCTP buffer size which improves security and availability.
-Very small buffer sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.
+The DTLS/SCTP maximum message size extension enables secure negation of a message sizes that fit in the DTLS/SCTP buffer, which improves security and availability.
+Very small message sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.

 ##  Authentication and Policy Decisions